What is Platelet-Rich Plasma (PRP)?

 • reliability of platelet separation

-• ease of workflow integration
+• ease of clinical workflow integration

-• sterile single-use components
+• sterile single-use preparation components

 • centrifuge compatibility

-• support and training resources
+• training and support resources

 Learn More About PRP Preparation Systems

-• TropoCells® PRP preparation systems for medical practices
+• Tropocells® PRP preparation systems for medical practices

 • TropoVet® veterinary PRP preparation systems